ionutrogojan/grouchy/readme.md

     4. Changed canvas background; - made it a little easier to see white pixels on the canvas. v0.1c :
     1. Complete Ui redesign; - looking good :) .
-    2. Added navigation menu; - in pregress.
+    2. Added navigation menu; - in progress.
     3. Added tools bar; - non functional, in progress.
     4. Canvas background set to checkboard by default; - functional but not perfect.
     5. Fixed switching between colours; - no more clicking twice to get the other colour.